PeterCullenBurbery/notes/things-to-do.md

 Step 2: Temporary disable Windows Defender and Antivirus.
 It is needed for they don’t block the Crack File.
 Step 3: Download the file, unzip using WinRAR.
 Password for unzip – “2025“ Step 4: Open .exe file Run as administrator!

+add thing that automates adding shell:AppsFolder to desktop.